OSGConnect/connectbook/FsurfRemote/ProcessScan.md

      Has the MRI data been deidentified (This is required) [y/n]? y Has the MRI data been defaced (This is recommended) [y/n]? y

-After typing `y` to the above two questions, `Fsurf` creates and submits the workflow
+After typing `y` to the above two questions, `fsurf` creates and submits the workflow

      Creating and submitting workflow